dojo/docs/dojo/_base/lang.rst

 ``firstValue``.
 Note that ``partial()`` allows you to do *n* parameters, so you can keep defining as many values as you want for fixed-value parameters of a function.

-The signature of the method is:

-.. api-doc :: dojo/_base/lang
-  :methods: partial
-  :no-headers:
-  :sig:

 Example
 ~~~~~~~